websight-io/docs/docs/cms/developers/publishing/index.md

 ### API

-API allows to use the publishing framework.
+The API allows you to use the publishing framework.

 #### PublishService